The JD/MBA joint degree program enables students to obtain the Doctor of Jurisprudence (JD) and the MBA degree in four (4) years.

 - GSM 5105 - Accounting for Managers

-MBA/JD students who have completed a course in Financial Accounting with a minimum grade of 3.0 (B), a course in Cost or Management Accounting with a minimum grade of 3.0 (B), and have a cumulative undergraduate GPA of 3.0 or better may be eligible to substitute an approved upper division accounting course for the core course Accounting for Managers.
-Qualified students must contact Professor Thibodeau during Compass Week to review their waiver options.
+Students who have completed a course in Financial Accounting with a minimum grade of 3.0 (B), a course in Cost or Management Accounting with a minimum grade of 3.0 (B), and have a cumulative undergraduate GPA of 3.0 or better may be eligible to substitute an approved upper division accounting course for the core course Accounting for Managers.
+Qualified students must contact Professor Pierson during Compass Week to review their waiver options.

 - GSM 5107 - Marketing - Creating Satisfied Consumers

-MBA/JD students who have completed six credits or more of undergraduate course work in marketing with a minimum grade of B (3.0) in each of the marketing courses, have a cumulative GPA of B+ (3.3) or better in all marketing course work, and a cumulative undergraduate GPA of 3.0 (B) or higher may be eligible for a Substitution Waiver.
+Students who have completed six credits or more of undergraduate course work in marketing with a minimum grade of B (3.0) in each of the marketing courses, have a cumulative GPA of B+ (3.3) or better in all marketing course work, and a cumulative undergraduate GPA of 3.0 (B) or higher may be eligible for a Substitution Waiver.
 Students granted a substitution waiver for GSM 5107 are required to complete either "GSM 6260 - Research for Marketing Decisions" or "GSM 6261 Marketing Strategy" in place of GSM 5107.
-Qualified students should contact Judy O'Neill before the first week of fall semester.
+Qualified students should contact Alex Subert, Sr. Associate Dean, before the first week of fall semester.

 - GSM 5110 - Economics, Finance and Markets

-MBA/JD students who seek a substitute waiver for GSM 5110 must submit an application for review to professors Michael Dothan, Wei Wu and Robert Couch.
+All students who seek a waiver for GSM 5110 must talk with the professor who will be teaching the course during spring semester.
 To qualify for a review by the professor, the student must have completed an undergraduate course in Intermediate Micro, Intermediate Macro, and Corporate Finance course in the U.S. with grades of "B" or better in each course and a cumulative undergraduate GPA of 3.0 (B) or higher.
-In addition, a student seeking a waiver must familiarize himself or herself with the syllabus of GSM 5110 and explain in the application for a waiver where he or she has already learned the course material.
+In addition, a student seeking a waiver must familiarize himself or herself with the syllabus of GSM 5110 and explain why he or she has already learned the course material.
 The finance professors also strongly recommend students seeking a waiver attend the first class meeting of GSM 5110 before making a final decision.